sergiodxa/grial/README.md

 module.exports = connector;
 ```

-That's a really simple connecto, as you can see it receive the environment variables as an argument and it return a object.
-You can then use that object inside your models to get that.
+That's a really simple connector, as you can see it receive the environment variables as an argument and it return a object.
+Then you can use that object inside your models to get that piece of data.

 Your connectors can be generic or specific to some server.
 Eg. you can have a Sequelize connector for any kind of relational database or your can have a PostgreSQL specific connector.

 ### Using multi-instances of a single connector
-You may want to use the same connector with multiple times, maybe you have 2 MongoDB databases or you want to fetch data from many REST APIs.
-If that's your case you can create a custom connector who work as a proxy for the Grial connectors.
+You may want to use the same connector multiple times, maybe you have 2 MongoDB databases or you want to fetch data from many REST APIs.
+If that's your case you can create a custom connector who work as a proxy for the Grial provided connectors.

 This proxy connector receive your own custom environment variables and pass them as the required to the real connector.